shibinshibu01/power-vortex-app/README.md

 ![Power Vortex Logo](imageRead/power_vortex_logo.png)

+Explore the design and comprehensive presentation by visiting <a href="bit.ly/powervortex">bit.ly/powervortex<a>.

 Power Vortex is an innovative home energy management system that enables users to optimize power consumption and promote sustainable energy practices.
 With real-time insights, remote control, and centralized data storage, Power Vortex empowers users to efficiently manage their appliances and reduce energy wastage.

 ## Features